The steps of the purchase

 Indeed, although the aids are the same in your country and in Spain, sometimes the way of riding is not the same.

-It can happen that you ask him things and he does not understand them at first, because he is used to the way his previous rider rides.
+It may happen that you ask him things and he doesn't understand them at first, because he is used to the way his previous horse rider rides.

 Or you may be used to riding another horse, with a different rhythm and different demands, and feel strange on this one.